 I have also been part of the excellent DJ line up at Margate Soul Weekend for the last three years

-I have been presenting my show Soul Rejuvenation for two years now, please come and join me every Wednesday 8.00 to 10.00 pm (UK)
+I have been presenting my show Soul Rejuvenation since Sept 2012, please come and join me every Wednesday 8.00 to 10.00 pm (UK)

 Please feel free to contact me [email protected]